veryacademy/Django-ORM-Mastery-DJ003/README.md

 </div>

 <div align="center">
 The Django ORM’s main goal is to facilitate data transfer between a relational database, MySQL/Postgres and many others and the Django application model.
-The most convinent aspect of the ORM is that it automates this transmission, such that the developer need not learn or write any SQL.
+The most convenient aspect of the ORM is that it automates this transmission, such that the developer need not learn or write any SQL.
 This is a powerful features of Django that enables rapid development of applications developed with the Django framework.
 </div>

 <br>